A timeline of 22-year-old Gabby Petito's case - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Linh Tran, Leyla Santiago, Sara Weisfeldt, Rob Frehse, Gregory Lemos, Randi Kaye and Jenn Selva contributed to this report.
+CNN’s Linh Tran, Leyla Santiago, Amanda Watts, Kristina Sgueglia, Sara Weisfeldt, Rob Frehse, Gregory Lemos, Randi Kaye and Jenn Selva contributed to this report.

 Comments